 - top mathematical olympiad trainers hired by AKNI, and Dr. Ghanem who is instructing on a pure voluntary basis.

-For each of Summer Camp, there are about 16 middle-schoolers, about 4 Palestinian universities students and at least 2 math olympiad trainers, with a total of about 22 participants per Summer Camp.
+For each of the Math Summer Camps, there are about 20 middle-schoolers, about 4 Palestinian universities students and at least 2 math olympiad trainers, with a total of about 26 participants per Math Summer Camp.

 2.3.
 How does the program run?

 There are six hours of formal instruction per day, split into one session in the morning and one in the afternoon, separated by one hour and a half break to have lunch together.
 The rest of the time is informal math discussions, math games, math presentations, etc … On the weekend, there are social activities in the program, funded by the Summer Camp, so that the students and the trainers could interact in a less formal way: such as a visit to the Math Museum at Al-Quds University; a small orchestra invited to play at an organised dinner with the students and the trainers and to explain the history of the music they play; an active collective visit of the city with a detailed map given to each student to learn how to use a map (there are local assistants from the city who accompany us); a visit of a library to teach the students how to use it; etc …